 Each Party shall endeavour to accede to the Hague Agreement Concerning the International Registration of Industrial Designs (Geneva Act, 1999), where it is not already a Party to such treaty.
 In doing so, a Party can seek to cooperate with other Parties to support such accession.]

-Industrial Designs

-[JP/KR propose: NZ/IN/AU/ASN oppose:
+[JP/KR propose: NZ/IN/AU/ASN oppose: Article 6.3

-Worldwide novelty for industrial design
+Worldwide Novelty for Industrial Design

 Each Party shall ensure that a claimed industrial design shall not be new, if it is [CN oppose: publicly known] [CN propose: known to the public], [CN oppose: described in a publication distributed or made available to the public through the internet] in any Party or in any non-Party before the filing date of the application for a registration of an industrial design or, where priority is claimed, before the priority date of the application.]

-[KR/JP propose; ASN/AU/IN/NZ/CN oppose: 2.
-The Parties shall ensure in their national laws adequate and effective protection of industrial designs including a part(s) of articles by providing a period of protection of at least 15 years.]

-[KR/JP/CN propose: AU oppose: 3.
-The owner of a protected design shall have the right to prevent third parties not having the owner’s consent, at least from making, offering for sale, selling, importing, articles bearing or embodying [KR propose: a design which is a copy, or substantially a copy, of] the protected design when such acts are undertaken for commercial purposes.]
+[JP propose : Article 6.4

+Registration and Applications of Industrial Designs

+Each Party shall provide a system for the registration of industrial designs, which shall include:

+(a) a requirement to provide to the applicant a communication in writing, which may be provided electronically, of the reasons for a refusal to register an industrial design;

+(b) an opportunity for the applicant to respond to communications from the industrial designs authorities, to contest an initial refusal, and to appeal judicially a final refusal to register;

+(c) an opportunity for interested parties, if so provided in its laws and regulations, to petition to oppose an application or registration;

+an opportunity for interested parties to seek cancellation or invalidation of a registration; and

+a requirement that decisions in opposition and cancellation proceedings be reasoned, if so provided in its laws and regulations.
+It is encouraged to provide written decision, which may be provided electronically.]

+[JP/ASN/NZ/IN/KR/CN propose; AU oppose: Article 6.5

+Introduction of International Industrial Designs Classification System

+Each Party shall endeavour to use an industrial design classification system that is consistent with the Locarno Agreement Establishing an International Classification for Industrial Designs signed at Locarno on October 8, 1968, as amended from time to time.]

-[ASN/CN propose; AU/IN/JP/KR oppose: SECTION 7
+[ASN/CN propose; AU/IN/JP/KR oppose: Alt 1: SECTION 7

 GENETIC RESOURCES, TRADITIONAL KNOWLEDGE (GRTK)